pymor/school_website_2025/posts/welcome.md

 get more hands-on experience with pyMOR through exercise problems or to work on integrating pyMOR into their projects with the help of the pyMOR developers.

-The User Meeting will feature user-contributed talks showcasing pyMOR-related projects and discussion sessions to shape pyMOR's future development.
 The code sprint is an opportunity to get involved in pyMOR development with the help of the pyMOR developers.
-Of course, existing users and previous School participants are also invited to join us for the whole week of pyMOR School.
+Of course, existing users and previous School participants are also invited to join us for this year's pyMOR School.